Capital Program

 • Having entered into a QIS BGA Participation Agreement

-• That the project will contribute to funding guideline objectives and address other Government priorities and objectives for schooling.
-These objectives and priorities will be highlighted in each funding round.
+• Project will contribute to funding guideline objectives and address other Australian Government priorities and objectives for schooling.
+These objectives and priorities will be highlighted in each funding round

-• That the proposed project is consistent with sound educational planning, especially in relation to cost, size and use of facilities to be funded.
+• Proposed project is consistent with sound educational planning, especially in relation to cost, size and use of facilities to be funded

-• That once the project is completed the school remains financially solvent.
+• School remains financially solvent once the project is completed

-• That the school has an appropriate maintenance plan in place.
+• School has an appropriate maintenance plan in place

-• That is own the land or has a lease for the land and/or buildings that is at least 22 years from the date of the application.
+• School owns the land or has a lease for the land and/or buildings that is at least 22 years from the date of the application

 Eligible project types

-• Planning, erection, alteration, extension, demolition or refurbishment of a building, part of a building or other facility
+• Planning, erection, alteration, extension, demolition, conversion or refurbishment of a building, part of a building or other facility

 • Development or preparation of land for building or other purposes